-- How are you feeling you did these first 6 months?
+- How do you feel you did these first six months?
 Positive?
 Negative?

 After writing the answers to these questions down, think about where you are now versus where you thought you would be today.

 Now is a great time to readjust.
 In the last six months, if you haven’t met your goals, review why not.
 Have things just come up, out of your control, that ate away at your cash?
-Or, did you spend more than you budgeted?
-What can you can do differently?
+Did you spend more than you budgeted?
+What can you do differently?

 One idea is, try having “FREE” days.
 At least once a week.
 What is a free day you ask?
 As it sounds, it is a day where you spend no money!
 For me, when I schedule free days, it helps me to limit my unnecessary purchases.
 Which in turn, helps me realize how many times I buy silly things that I want in the moment but don’t need.
-Some months I looked back at my credit card I have 10 or more $1-20 purchases and they add up very quickly.
+Some months I look back at my credit card I have 10 or more $1-20 purchases, and they add up very quickly.
 We want to eliminate the unnecessary and unfulfilling random splurges.
-Put that money towards something really satisfying that will bring you long term joy.
-The goal on free days is to help yourself realize what you really need vs. what you want.
+Put that money towards something satisfying that will bring you long-term joy.
+The goal on free days is to help yourself realize what you need vs. what you want.
 It is a one day exercise and challenge I highly recommend.

 - Can you increase savings towards the goals you had?
 How will you?